TakashiYoshinaga/QuestArUcoMarkerTracking/README.md

 # Quest ArUco Marker Tracking

-This repository enables **single and multi-marker detection and tracking** using OpenCV with the **Passthrough Camera API** for Meta Quest 3/3S.
+This repository enables **single and multi-marker detection and tracking** using OpenCV for Meta Quest 3/3S.
 It provides sample scenes that support both ArUco(Single/Multi) and ChArUco(Single) markers for augmented reality applications on Quest devices.

+## Project Structure

+This repository contains two versions of the project:

+- **QuestMarkerTracking_New**: Uses the **Passthrough Camera Access** component introduced in Meta XR SDK v83 for simpler camera image access.

+- **QuestMarkerTracking_Old**: Uses the previous **WebCamTexture**-based approach.

 For a demonstration, check out the following videos: